jgaeddert/liquid-dsp/README.md

 libraries to run; however liquid will take advantage of other packages (such as [FFTW](http://www.fftw.org)) if they are available.

+If you build from the Git repository you will also need to install autotools for generating the `configure.sh` script (e.g.
+`brew install autoconf automake` on macOS,
+`sudo apt-get install automake autoconf` on Debian variants).

 ### Getting the source code ###

 There are two primary ways of obtaining the source code: